Billy Currington: Little Bit of Everything (2007–2009)

 On July 19, 2007, Currington announced that he would cancel the rest of his tour dates for the year because of laryngitis.
 His 2007 single, "Tangled Up", peaked at No.30 in late 2007, and the release of his third studio album was delayed.

 He was absent from the charts for nearly a year before the release of his next single, "Don't", in mid-2008.
 That song was the first single from his third studio album, which was entitled Little Bit of Everything.
 The album was released on October 14.
 Currington co-wrote five of the songs on it.
 "Don't" peaked at No.2 on the country charts in early 2009.
 "People Are Crazy", co-written by Bobby Braddock and Troy Jones, was released as the second single from the album in March 2009 and became his third number one hit in July 2009.
 The third single, "That's How Country Boys Roll", became his fourth number one hit in March 2010.
 The song was the first that Currington shared writing credit on to reach number one.

 On August 1, 2009, Currington suffered a concussion at the Big Valley Jamboree in Camrose, Alberta after the stage on which he was performing collapsed during a massive wind storm that also injured the singer's bass guitarist and killed a spectator.

 Enjoy Yourself (2010–2012)

-In May 2010, Currington released his tenth single overall, "Pretty Good at Drinkin' Beer".
-That song hit No.1 in September.
+In May 2010, Currington released his tenth single overall, "Pretty Good at Drinkin' Beer", which hit No.1 in September.
 Also written by Troy Jones, it was the first single from his fourth studio album Enjoy Yourself, which was released on September 21, 2010.
 The album's second single "Let Me Down Easy" was released on October 4, 2010, and reached No.1 in 2011.
 The third single "Love Done Gone", released to country radio on April 18, 2011, and reached No.11 later that year.
 Its fourth single "Like My Dog" released to country radio on October 10, 2011, and peaked at No.24 in 2012.